How to choose a competent, experienced massage therapist

 David Hall ©

-Mount Louisa-based Townsville massage therapist specialising in Remedial Massage for all types of muscle and/or joint aches and pains, headaches and migraines.
+Townsville remedial massage therapist, based in Mount Louisa, or all types of muscle and/or joint aches and pains, headaches and migraines and preparing for or recovering from sporting, exercise and other fitness activities, inclding Defence fitness tests.
 Guaranteed best value for money remedial massage in Townsville.
 CALL NOW on (07) 4774 6973 or 0438 774 819 to book an appointment.